joaovictorrb/nest-js-practice/src/README.md

 This is often referred to as authorization.

 -   Guards are executed after all middleware, but before any interceptor or pipe.

+## Interceptors

+Interceptors have a set of useful capabilities which are inspired by the Aspect Oriented Programming (AOP) technique.
+They make it possible to:

+-   bind extra logic before / after method execution
+-   transform the result returned from a function
+-   transform the exception thrown from a function
+-   extend the basic function behavior
+-   completely override a function depending on specific conditions (e.g., for caching purposes)

+Consider, for example, an incoming POST /cats request.
+This request is destined for the create() handler defined inside the CatsController.
+If an interceptor which does not call the handle() method is called anywhere along the way, the create() method won't be executed.
+Once handle() is called (and its Observable has been returned), the create() handler will be triggered.
+And once the response stream is received via the Observable, additional operations can be performed on the stream, and a final result returned to the caller.